Project: Sculpt Off Cruelty

-This Pro Bono Project founded by Dr Peg LeVine began as a restorative practice for refugees who have been granted residency status — or await their fate after detention.
-It has expanded to include other war victims, e.g. Peace Keeping forces and veterans.
+This Pro Bono Project founded by Dr Peg LeVine began as a restorative practice for refugees who have and have not been granted residency status — many await their fate during and after detention.
+Her project includes Peace Keeping forces and veterans, and First Nations’ children (Australia and New Zealand).

-An eco-centred, curiosity-enhancing environment (non-institutional or computer driven — zoom) is essential for restoring the human imagination and sensory system harmed by human cruelty.**
+Peg finds that an eco-centred, curiosity-enhancing environment (non-institutional, not computer driven) is essential for restoring the human imagination and sensory system harmed by human cruelty.**

 Duty of Care and Secure Practice:

-As a specialist of torture and trauma aftermath, LeVine and her team (registered art therapists and Morita specialists) choose media that account for each participant’s geo-war history of sensory saturation and torturous experiences (psychological torture is not always accompanied by physical torture).
+As a specialist of torture and trauma aftermath, LeVine and specialist team (classic-trained Morita therapists, volunteer psychologists-physicians-psychiatrists, art therapists) choose media that account for each participant’s geo-cultural history and sensory saturation by torture and massacred ecosystems.
+LeVine makes it clear: Psychological and Sensate Torture is not always accompanied by physical torture.

 Readiness is assessed for group and/or individual projects.
-We do sensory assessments.
+We do sensory-harm assessments.
 This is not an occupational or recreational project.
-Therapists are trained to consider the sculpting methods, tools, levels of messiness across medium (clay, wood, plasticine, stone (soft to hard), metal, and recycled material) for each person’s sensory system health.
-Ethically, we assess to avoid immersion methods and environs that overwhelm an individual’s sensory system — hearing, seeing, feeling, smelling, tasting).
-For instance, hammering or pounding may be abrasive; or smelling of wood carvings may trigger a torturous experience.
-Assessing natural talents, physical capacity, preference for neatness, sensory and imagination-safety is ethical and integral to our clients’ wellbeing.
+Therapists consider the sculpting methods, tools, levels of messiness across medium (clay, wood, plasticine, stone (soft to hard), metal, and recycled material) for each person’s sensory system health.

 Independent Practice Affiliation: